zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

   Updated the Dome Histogram ImageMagick macOS support to include the homebrew provided program path of: /usr/local/bin/convert

+  Updated the wording of "Mac OS X" in the code and documentation to the newer "macOS" style.

 Version 2.1.4
 -------------
 2016-11-03